 So if you are serious about becoming a wedding planner and not approaching this as a hobby or whim then you need to do some serious research and get prepared!
 Here are my top tips but I have seriously condensed it (for proper training go to the UKAWP)

-- First step is sign up to the UKAWP Business Practicalities course, I know I’m biased as the training director but I think the courses are fabulous.
-This course really explains how to launch as a wedding planning business.
+- The first step is to sign up to the UKAWP Business Practicalities course, I know I’m biased as the training director but I think the courses are fabulous.
+This course really explains how to become a wedding planner.
 View here for more information.
 Don’t believe me?
 Just look at how super fabulous our members are, most of whom have attended our training courses.
 We run the courses spring and autumn, all the tutors have been in business for at least 8 years so we do know what we are talking about.
-We pass on real life experiences throughout the weekend and answer any questions you or the other students have.
-Do view the brochure for more information; don’t forget if you don’t attend the spring courses you will have to wait until the autumn….
+We pass on real-life experiences throughout the weekend and answer any questions you or the other students have.
+Do view the brochure for more information; don’t forget if you don’t attend the spring courses you will have to wait until the autumn…

 - Research into planners in your area, what is their websites like?
 What services do they offer and what prices do they charge?
 What is their USP?
 How can YOU be different?
 How can you stand out from them?